Docs

 How push works

-1. During initial setup, the customer's admin runs a one-time command that creates the isolated area and the service identity.
+1. During initial setup, the customer's admin runs whichever deployment method they picked from the portal — CLI, Terraform, or CloudFormation.
+It creates the isolated area and the service identity.

-2. Alien impersonates that identity whenever it needs to manage the deployment — update function code, read logs, run health checks.
+2. The Deployment Manager impersonates that identity whenever it needs to manage the deployment — update worker code, read logs, run health checks.

-3. When you run alien release, Alien picks up every deployment that needs updating, impersonates the identity for each one, and swaps the live resources.
+3. When you run alien release, the Deployment Manager picks up every deployment that needs updating, impersonates the identity for each one, and swaps the live resources.
 Updates are immediate.

 What gets created

-AWS: Cross-account IAM role with trust policy, Lambda functions, S3 buckets, DynamoDB tables, SQS queues.
+AWS: Cross-account IAM role with trust policy, Lambda workers, S3 buckets, DynamoDB tables, SQS queues.
 Every permission is restricted to resources matching the deployment prefix.

 GCP: Service account with impersonation grant, Cloud Run services, Cloud Storage buckets, Firestore databases, Pub/Sub topics.
 Custom roles with project-level scope.